Cereal137/Exoplanet_RadialVelocity/README.md

 # Exoplanet_RadialVelocity
-A python code to find the best fit for radial velocity in exoplanet research
+A python code to find the best fit for radial velocity in exoplanet research.
+One possible code is in the master branch.